-BoxSize is an intuitive parcel measurement application that can provide real-time logistic data on package volumes and transportation, resulting in improved operational efficiency and reduced operating expenses.
+BoxSize is a parcel measurement application that can provide real-time logistic data on package volumes and transportation, resulting in improved operational efficiency and reduced operating expenses.
 In addition, BoxSize allows customers to easily measure the size of their parcel with their smartphone, calculate shipping costs and arrange for a convenient pick-up time for the package.
-In 2018, we released BoxSize for Android which has a greater market opportunity since, based on our experience, most courier companies are using Android based handheld devices.
-As a result, BoxSize is available both on iOS and Android.
+BoxSize is available both on iOS and Android.

-In 2020 released the "One Click" feature that enables the user to measure a package with just one swipe of the handheld device, instead of taking three separate measurements.
+In 2020 we released the "One Click" feature on BoxSize that enables the user to measure a package with just one swipe of the handheld device.
+Previously, measurements through BoxSize would require three separate swipes.